NavinShrinivas/GRDNS/README.md

 # GRDNS : The easy to setup DNS caching server

 GRDNS aims to be the program to run on yout DNS server when one needs fast resolve times.
 Consider major ISP who have their own DNS servers (Which may sometimes be used for tracking, but thats not the point of this project) who want to server throusands of users simultaneously.
-GDRNS aims to make that easy by embracing the following :
+GRDNS does this by using in memeory key value pairs and extreme concurrency.

+## Basic Info

+- Built using GoLang and redis.
 - Clean and effective code
 - Hash based database storing records (redis)
 - Multi threading done right